-Select this box to secure access to your system by replacing the normal Windows logon with the Client Security secure logon, which allows logon only after authentication with the IBM Embedded Security Chip and optional devices, like fingerprint readers.
+Select this box to replace the normal Windows logon with the Client Security secure logon.
+This increases the security of your system, and allows logon only after authentication with the IBM Embedded Security Chip and optional devices, like fingerprint readers.